 If you don't need all of the security features or the keyboard shortcuts, consider HP's premium consumer laptop, the Spectre x360 (starting at $1,149).
 It's an amazing laptop with a brighter screen, but it doesn't have an SD card slot.

-But if you want the best business 2-in-1 out there with features primed for the workplace, the HP EliteBook x360 G2 is the superior choice.
+But if you want the best business 2-in-1 out there with features primed for the workplace, the HP EliteBook x360 G2 -- one of the best Surface Pro alternatives -- is a superior choice.

 |CPU||2.8-GHz Intel Core i7-7600U CPU|